Home :: Insights :: How to Conduct a Training Needs Analysis (TNA) – Featuring a 4-Step Process

 Phase 2 – Root Cause Analysis

 Determining possible causes of performance gaps is the goal of root cause analysis.
-It helps you figure out the possible causes of the performance issue (for example: lack of skills, capacity and motivation).
+It helps you figure out the potential causes of the performance issue (for example, lack of skills, capacity, and motivation).
 Once the root cause is determined, it becomes easy to outline the appropriate solution to bridge the gap.

 Root cause analysis can be classified into five categories:

-1. Skill/Knowledge: Assessing if employees have the necessary skills and knowledge.
+1. Skill/Knowledge: Assessing if employees have the necessary skills and knowledge through competency-based evaluations or structured skill assessments.

 2. Capacity/Environment/Resources: Evaluating if there are sufficient resources and a conducive environment.